"Whoever receives the one I send receives me, and whoever receives me receives the one who sent me." John 13:20

 The Gifts of the Spirit

 Christ did not leave His Church unprepared.
-Once the Church as a new creation was complete, the Advocate, the bearer of wisdom, was sent.
-After His ascension, He sent the Holy Spirit at Pentecost, not as the creative force seen in Genesis or at the breathing of the Holy Spirit upon the eleven in the upper room, but rather as the prophetic and holy knowledge of the Father, empowering His disciples to carry out the mission of spreading the Gospel, mirroring the Spirit that was placed upon the elders of Numbers 11:24-25.
-The Spirit breathed life into the Church, uniting its members in love, purpose, and divine guidance.
-The gifts of the Spirit—wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord—continue to sustain and guide the Church in its mission.
+Once the Church, as a new creation, was complete, the Advocate, the bearer of wisdom, was sent.
+After His ascension, He sent the Holy Spirit at Pentecost, not as the creative force seen in Genesis or at the breathing of the Holy Spirit upon the eleven in the upper room, but rather as the prophetic and holy knowledge of the Father, empowering His newly created Church to carry out the mission of spreading the Gospel, mirroring the Spirit that was placed upon the elders of Numbers 11:24-25.
+The Spirit breathed life into the void of the waters that covered it, the Church, uniting its members in love, purpose, and divine guidance.
+The gifts of the Spirit—wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord—continue to sustain and guide the Church in its mission today.
+This creation will never fall to the gates of Hell, it is eternal.
+Once more, a mirrored reflection; the reflection of the Church in Heaven here on earth

-The bearer of understanding, not personal interpretation (1 Peter 1:20), but the unified consent and decree of the Catholic Church, Christ creates.
-The Magisterium, the newly created life of the Church, made whole and complete, is the arbiter of righteousness and the Will of God, not as individuals but as a whole made up of individuals.
-The chosen of God declaring the Will of God through Christ and the creation that He gave us, His Church, built upon Peter, made anew in the ten, and made complete by the welcoming of Thomas and later Matthias.
+The Church created by Christ's Word and upon whom the Advocate is sent is the bearer of understanding, not personal interpretation (1 Peter 1:20), but the unified consent and decree of the Catholic Church.
+The Word creates, and the Advocate instructs.
+The Magisterium, the newly created life of the Church, made whole and complete, is the arbiter of righteousness and the Will of God, not as individuals but as an entire body made up of individuals.
+The chosen of God, declaring the Will of God through Christ and the creation that He gave us, His Church, built upon Peter, made anew in the ten, and made complete by the welcoming of Thomas and later Matthias.
 All of this foreshadows the Church as we know it today, empowered by the authority given to it upon its creation in John 20:21-22.

 The Mission of the Church

-Christ’s Church was founded with a clear mission: to make disciples of all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit.
+Christ's Church was founded with a clear mission: to make disciples of all nations, reborn in baptism in the name of the Father, the Son, and the Holy Spirit.
 This Great Commission is both a privilege and a responsibility for every believer.
 The Church exists to proclaim the Gospel, nurture faith, and serve as a beacon of hope and love in a world that often feels dark and divided.

 A Universal and Eternal Body

 Walls or borders do not confine the Church; it is universal, encompassing believers across time, culture, and geography.
-It is the living body of Christ, a spiritual home for all who seek truth and salvation.
+It is the living body of Christ born anew in His Church, a spiritual home for all who seek truth and salvation.
 Through the sacraments, the Word, and the community of faith, the Church continues to fulfill its mission, reflecting the light of Christ to the world.

 As members of Christ's Church, we are called to be active participants in this divine mission, living out our faith with courage and compassion, serving one another, and being witnesses to Christ's love.
 It means embracing the teachings of the Church, seeking personal holiness, and contributing to the growth of this sacred community.
 Above all, it means trusting in the promise that the gates of Hades will not overcome the Church, for it is a new creation founded through and in Christ Himself.